 A home is the largest purchase most Americans will make in their lifetimes, and people are paying enormous amounts to be able to afford the American dream.
 Mortgage balances rose $1 trillion year-over-year as of September 2022.
 Americans have an average $11.67 trillion on consumer credit reports, according to the Federal Reserve Bank of New York.

 The median price for a house sold in the U.S. is $454,900, an all-time high, according to St. Louis Fed data that dates back to 1963.
 Average mortgage balances have risen 5.9 percent year-over-year, the most in 10 years, according to Experian.
 Inflation is squeezing a housing market that is already hurting due to low supply and high post-COVID-19 demand.

 What should I do if I’m in debt?

-The average American debt is at $96,371 — and if you have a balance, the worst thing you can do is ignore it.
+If you have a debt balance, the worst thing you can do is ignore it.
 Interest may accrue on your account, and missed payments could lead to late fees and damage to your credit.

 If you’re looking to get out of debt, here’s where to start:

 - Make a list of what you owe.
 List all your debts with balances, due dates, interest rates, minimum monthly payments and contact information.